 The Mango Bay ethos is to provide a rustic yet luxurious place to stay that’s close to nature.
 And they’ve nailed it.
 This is an unpretentious, eco-friendly resort with 44 rooms and villas.
 There are two casual ocean-front restaurants, a Zen-like spa with thatched-roof treatment rooms, and a host of activities, from free-to-use kayaks and paddleboards to cooking and yoga classes.

-There are only ten rooms here, all with balconies and cozy seating areas, and in addition to the private beach, there are fitness facilities, a pool, and a gorgeous green garden.
-Bike and kayak rentals here are free of charge.
-The resort is close to the Phu Quoc National Park, so expect to fall asleep to the soft sounds of crickets chirping and tree leaves rustling in the wind.
-Waking up to the birds in the morning is even more relaxing.
+Ancarine Beach Resort offers you the perfect getaway on Ong Lang Beach.
+There are only 10 rooms, all with balconies and cozy seating areas.
+And in addition to a private beach, there are fitness facilities, a pool and a verdant garden.
+Bike and kayak rentals are free of charge.
+The resort is close to Phu Quoc National Park, so expect to fall asleep to crickets chirping and leaves rustling.

 Long Beach Resort has 72 rooms in a traditional Hoi An architectural style.
 The atmosphere is fantastic for anyone looking for a tranquil getaway, with beautiful gardens, a large pool, and a calm sea just beyond.
 The on-site Lang Toi Restaurant serves seductive cuisine, with an international menu dotted with local dishes.
 After your meal, the Lotus Lounge is a fun place to end the night with craft beer and a dessert.

 Sea Sense is a four-star resort in the northwest of the island, away from the city din.
 It’s hugged by mountains, with jungle on one side and sea on the other.
 There are 55 oceanfront villas that are disturbed by virtually nothing.
 Picture yourself living comfortably among green trees, colourful tropical flowers, undisturbed turquoise waters, pristine white sands and golden sun rays.
 The staff are also lovely and will treat you like family.